tpapp/julia-repl/README.md

 ## Terminal backends

 `julia-repl` can use the terminal in different ways.
-The default is `ansi-term`, which is included in Emacs.
-There is experimental support for [`vterm` via `emacs-libvterm`](https://github.com/akermu/emacs-libvterm).
+The default is `ansi-term`, which is included in Emacs, but it is recommended that you use [`vterm` via `emacs-libvterm`](https://github.com/akermu/emacs-libvterm) (it is not the default since you need to install an extra package and the binary).

 ### Some hints on interacting with `term`